richardgourley/thread-my-soup/README.md

 threadmysoup.py searchhtmltags (find all html tags)

 ```
-The program then prompts you to enter either multiple words, ids and classes or html tags or element names to search depending on menu selection.

-The final menu asks you if you want to search files or urls and prompts you to enter or ensure files are present or enter multiple urls to search.

 ## TESTING
 To run the tests in the 'tests' directory, from the main directory where 'threadmysoup.py' lives, run: